kmccalltech/osticket-config/README.md

 </p>
 <p>
-  The first thing we want to do is make sure you are on the Admin panel.
+  We'd like to make sure you are on the Admin panel.
 If the top right status says "Agent Panel" then we know we are in the Admin panel.
 </p>
 <p>Create a role by navigating to Agents -> Roles.
 We can name this role "Senior Admin".
 In the permissions tab, select every permission for this role.
 Be sure to go through every permission tab for this role.
 Finish by "Add Role"
 </p>